choria-io/website/docs/content/playbooks/tips/_index.md

 ## Nodes on the CLI

-Generally nodes come from node sets but you can also use a input to mimic a node set to some extend.
+Generally nodes come from node sets but you can also use an input to mimic a node set to some extent.

 ```puppet
 plan example::cli_nodes (